DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 ![logo.gif]({{site.url}}/images/overpoweredExamples/OSR1.gif){: .rightBotGif}

  - Complete rules, mobile app, and a detailed example of play available further down this page.
- - Solo RPG that let you play through any adventure module from any game in an hour or so.
+ - Solo RPG that lets you play through any adventure module from any game in an hour or so.
  - Engaging resource-management mechanics engage you with tough decisions and big rewards.
  - Doubles as a GM prep tool to familiarize yourself with a new setting or module.
  - Compare your high score to others.
 Be number one!